CRPropa/CRPropa3/doc/pages/galactic_cosmic_rays.rst

 Gas Densities
 ^^^^^^^^^^^^^

-The last to examples show how to use the gas density fields.
+The last two examples show how to use the gas density fields.
 They can be used to, e.g., model the CR source distribution and will later be used as target fields for hadron-hadron interation.